 Tapping to the massive demand for language learning apps, it became prevalent and downloaded by over 100 million users over many years.

-The headquarter is in Pittsburgh, Pennsylvania, the USA.
+The headquarters is in Pittsburgh, Pennsylvania, USA.
 They also have a few more offices in Beijing, Berlin, Seattle, and New York.

 In the early pre-IPO fundraising rounds, it raised $183.3M, according to Crunchbase.
 When writing this review of Duolingo Korean, it has a market cap of USD 3.80 Billion and is listed on NASDAQ.